Traditional Versus Roth 401(k)

 Bud Kasper: Isn’t that convenient?

 Dean Barber: So it’s super convenient.
-So when you’re making your forward-looking projections, if you know that the Roth 401(k) comes out tax-free and it’s not included in that provisional income formula, it could also keep more of your Social Security from being taxed.
+When you’re making your forward-looking projections, if you know that the Roth 401(k) comes out tax-free and it’s not included in that provisional income formula, it could also keep more of your Social Security from being taxed.

 Bud Kasper: Absolutely.